-Fifty years ago, a visionary Board of Trustees – including Dallas leaders R.L.
-Thornton II, Mrs. Margaret McDermott and DCCCD’s founding chancellor, Dr. Bill J. Priest (who recently passed away) – set a daunting goal: create the best community college district in the United States.
-In 2015-2016, five decades of growth and progress are a credit to the vision of Dallas-area citizens.
-The District continues to be the largest community college system in Texas, with the addition of dual credit and flex courses throughout the year, reaching more than 72,000 credit and 25,000 continuing education students every semester.
-DCCCD provides leadership for seven colleges, five community education campuses, and a number of locations that support the district.
-Those colleges are: Brookhaven, Cedar Valley, Eastfield, El Centro, Mountain View, North Lake and Richland, plus Dallas Colleges Online.
+In the early 1960s, visionary city leaders – including R.L.
+Thornton II, Mrs. Margaret McDermott and DCCCD’s founding chancellor, Dr. Bill J. Priest – set a daunting goal: create the best community college district in the United States.
+More than five decades of growth and progress are a credit to the vision of Dallas-area citizens.
+The district continues to be one of the largest community college systems in Texas, with the addition of dual credit and flex courses throughout the year, reaching more than 76,000 credit and 25,000 continuing education students every semester.
+DCCCD provides leadership for seven colleges, five community education campuses and a number of locations that support the district.
+Those colleges are: Brookhaven, Cedar Valley, Eastfield, El Centro, Mountain View, North Lake and Richland.

 For more information, please visit www.dcccd.edu